SiliconLabs/bluetooth_applications/bluetooth_distance_monitor/README.md

 **Note:**

-- Make sure the [Third-Party Hardware Drivers extension](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md) already be installed and this repository is added to [Preferences > Simplicity Studio > SDKs](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).
+- Make sure that the [Third-Party Hardware Drivers extension](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md) already be installed and this repository is added to [Preferences > Simplicity Studio > SDKs](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).

 - SDK Extension must be enabled for the project to install some components.